Installation of FTorch is performed using the CMake build system.

 FTorch's test suite has some additional dependencies.

-ensures that torch and torchvision are configured in the same way.The following instructions assume a Unix system.
+mpi4py for the MPI example.The following instructions assume a Unix system.
 For installation on Windows, Apple Silicon, Conda Environments, or Codespaces refer to the system-specific guidance as the process may differ.

 To build the library, first clone it from GitHub to your local machine using either ssh: